mainflux/docs/docs/provision.md

 ## Authentication
 In order to create necessary entities provision service needs to authenticate against Mainflux.
-To provide authentication credentials to the provision service you can pass it in as an environment variable or in a config file as Mainflux user and password or as API token (that can be issued on `/users` or `/keys` endpoint of [authn][authn].
+To provide authentication credentials to the provision service you can pass it in as an environment variable or in a config file as Mainflux user and password or as API token (that can be issued on `/users` or `/keys` endpoint of [auth][auth].

 Additionally, users or API token can be passed in Authorization header, this authentication takes precedence over others.

 * `username`, `password` - (`MF_PROVISION_USER`, `MF_PROVISION_PASSWORD` in [.env][env], `mf_user`, `mf_pass` in [config.toml][conftoml]
 * API Key - (`MF_PROVISION_API_KEY` in [.env][env] or [config.toml][conftoml]
 * `Authorization: Token|ApiKey` - request authorization header containing either users token or API key.
-Check [authn][authn].
+Check [auth][auth].

 ## Running
 Provision service can be run as a standalone or in docker composition as addon to the core docker composition.